Call for Code: The Weather Company and you

 The README for both sample code implementations include more detailed steps:

 If you need help or have questions please join the Call for Code Slack community.

 How you and other developers can make a difference

 Have a solution for a more effective severe weather preparedness system?
 Want to mitigate health concerns in the aftermath of a natural disaster?
 Whatever your idea may be, join the cause.

 Interested in building a solution that can have an immediate and lasting impact?
-It is not too late for you to accept the challenge.
-Submission deadlines for Call for Code 2019 is July 29, 2019.
+Accept the challenge.
+Submission period for Call for Code 2020 is March 22, 2020 to July 31, 2020.